missionpinball/mpf-docs/troubleshooting/index.rst

 More is not always better if it is not relevant to your problem.
 But missing information will just delay the overall process.

 #.
-If you got a problem with a device (e.g. a ball_lock) or a platform (e.g. P-Roc or FAST) add `debug: True` to the relevant config section to enable extra debug output.
+If you got a problem with a device (e.g. a ball_lock) or a platform
+   (e.g. P-ROC or FAST) add ``debug: True`` to the relevant config section to enable extra debug output.
 #.
 Add a log of your game.
-Therefore, run your game with ``mpf both -v -V`` and grab the latest MPF and MC log from the log folder in your machine.
+Therefore, run your game with ``mpf both -v -V`` and
+   grab the latest MPF and MC log from the log folder in your machine.
 #.
 Describe how to reproduce your problem.
 #.
-Provide relevant config snippets or, if possible, a link to download/checkout your machine config so we can reproduce the issue.
+Provide relevant config snippets or, if possible, a link to
+   download/checkout your machine config so we can reproduce the issue.

 Consider Improving the Documentation